iterator

 all

-The provided function should return true or false, and then all will return true if all values pass the test.
+all will return true if all values pass the test, otherwise it will return false.

-all stops running as soon as it finds a failing test, and then false is returned.
+all stops running as soon as it finds a value that fails the test.

 Example